 Often referred to as a Jewel in the Ring of Kerry, Glenbeigh is a magical little town in Ireland’s County Kerry, which offers a little something for everyone.
 From beaches and rivers to mountains, the diversity around Glenbeigh is vast.

-Spend a weekend, or a week, in this magical town ideal for relaxing amid nature.
+With so many things to do in Glenbeigh, spend a weekend, or a week, in this magical town ideal for relaxing amid nature.
 When here, enjoy a game of golf, take a hike in lush green mountains, or simply sit back and enjoy a delicious meal – the choices are endless.